papyros/papyros.github.io/_posts/2015-02-05-monthly-status-update-1-15.markdown

 In case you're new to the project, or didn't happen to notice, we have a new website!
 It's built with the all-new Octopress 3, which is a static website generator built on top of Jekyll.
 We're also slowly beginning to implement a Material Design theme using Polymer.

 If you're a web developer and interested in contributing, feel free to check out the [GitHub Issues](https://github.com/papyros/papyros.github.io/issues) or [submit a pull request](https://github.com/papyros/papyros.github.io/pulls).

+Thanks to the  [4 developers](https://github.com/papyros/papyros.github.io/graphs/contributors) who have contributed to the  new website.

 ### Getting Involved